What can I grow in a small space?

 If you only have a windowsill to work with, herbs are your best bet.
 Things like mint, rosemary, parsley, sage, oregano, thyme and basil don’t need very much room to grow herbs indoors and you can keep them small by trimming them (and using the cuttings in your cooking!).
 Floriana has a range of yummy herbs worth checking out if you're wanting to grow some of your own.

-If you have a little more room like a balcony, there are a huge range of vegetable to grow available to you!
+If you have a little more room like a balcony, there are a huge range of vegetables to grow available to you!
 Want to grow tomatoes?
-Don’t worry, you don’t need to grow a vining plant several metres tall.
+Don't worry, you don't need to grow a vining plant several metres tall.
 Try bush tomato varieties like Tomato Tumbler or Sweetheart from Floriana.
-Bush tomatoes don’t vine, but grow in a compact form.
-They fruit all at once so you can pick all the fruit when it’s ripe and then make room for your next crop.
+Bush tomatoes don't vine, but grow in a compact form.
+They fruit all at once so you can pick all the fruit when it's ripe and then make room for your next crop.

 How do I grow it?

-If you get less than six hours of sun, consider plants like mint, lettuce, beetroots, carrots, leeks and kale.
-These can grow in lower light, although you’ll have to be a little more patient for your harvest.
+If you get less than 6 hours of sun, consider plants like mint, lettuce, beetroots, carrots, leeks and kale.
+These can grow in lower light, although you'll have to be a little more patient for your harvest.

 When you are growing in pots, your plants will need to be watered more regularly than if they were planted in the ground.
 A good rule of thumb for most plants is to stick your finger into the soil up to your knuckle and if it feels dry, it’s time to water your plants.
 Make sure you don’t fall into a habit on only watering on a certain day because your plants watering needs change depending on season, growth, temperature and a whole load of other factors.
 Always check the soil dryness before watering.

-When growing in pots, soil quality is ever more important because the plants can’t search for what they need like they can if they are planted in the ground.
+When growing in pots, soil quality is ever more important because the plants can't search for what they need like they can if they are planted in the ground.
 Opt for a high-quality potting mix that meets the Australian standards (look for the red ticks on the packaging!) or even better, consider starting your own worm farm.
-Worm farms allow you to compost scraps in a small space and the soil perfect for growing vegies!
+Worm farms allow you to compost scraps in a small space and the soil is perfect for growing vegies.
 If the soil is very dense, consider adding pearlite or sand to a ratio of 1:3 to improve drainage and avoid root rot.
 Fertilise your plants regularly, about once every two weeks with your preferred fertiliser to ensure the best growth and fruiting.

 Things to consider

 Need to save space?
 Think vertically!
-You can fit a lot more plants if you have some shelves, climbing plants or hanging pots and create your very own vertical garden
+You can fit a lot more plants if you have some shelves, climbing plants or hanging pots and create your very own vertical garden.

 Make your garden close to your kitchen and close to a water source.
 This means you’ll be more likely to dash out to grab some of your fresh greens to add to dinner and you’ll never forget to water them!